-It’s critical for any business to provide consistent, high-quality service to its clients.
+It’s critical for any business to provide consistent, high-quality services to its clients.
 This is especially important with pet store clients who treat their pets like their babies.
 If a client has a negative experience while dealing with your salespeople or any representative of your brand, they won’t take it lightly.
 It doesn’t matter whether you overlooked their needs and recommended an expensive product or you sold them an expired product.
 Most pet owners take care of their pets very seriously.
-For this reason.
-If it looks like you don’t care enough to help them do that, they will take their business elsewhere.
+For this reason, if it looks like you don’t care enough to help them do that, they will take their business elsewhere.

 Showing that you care requires a timely response to emails and social media inquiries.
 You also need to respond to clients with polite comments and adopt a cheery demeanor while on the phone with both customers and suppliers.
 After all, the effectiveness of any marketing strategy is dependent on your everyday engagement with your consumers.
 This is particularly true in the pet industry, where word-of-mouth marketing is still flourishing.

 Owning a pet is a unique and personal journey.
 Most pet owners have an emotional attachment to their pets.
 For this reason, you can connect with them by plugging into the same emotion with a personal and emotional story of your own.
 Ultimately, clients will connect to your brand better if you have a brand story they can relate to.
 For example, maybe you started your pet business because you have a pet of your own and you got frustrated with the lack of variety in pet accessories in your area.
 Highlighting this brand story will help you win the hearts of pet owners who have faced similar problems.